Data-drone/rstudio_databricks/README.md

 ```

-login to image with: rstudio / <the password you set>
+login to image with
+username: rstudio
+password: the-password-you-set-in-the-docker-run-command